Melipona scutellaris: Defense

 M. scutellaris have atrophied stingers, so they cannot be used for their defense.
 Instead, they will defend by biting their predators.
 During the day, 1 or 2 bees will act as guards and hover at the nest entrance.
 They will periodically switch duties with other males.

 The species is quite tame.
 It only attacks humans when their nests are molested.
 The aggressive behavior lasts only for a few minutes, and after that the bees calm down and do not try to bite anymore.
 Thus, beekeepers usually do not wear any special protection when working with the hives to inspect health, collect honey or duplicate the colony.

 Kinship

 A queen can be excluded as mother of a worker-produced male because the worker can transmit genes to her son that the queen does not possess.
 However, workers cannot be excluded as possible mothers of queen-produced males because any allele transmitted by the queen to her son will also have been transmitted to workers.
-It has been show that workers contribute significantly to male production.
+It has been shown that workers contribute significantly to male production.

 M. scutellaris shows immediate discriminative responses towards nestmates compared to others that are not members of their colony.
 They do this through the recognition of species- and colony-specific hydrocarbons.
 It has been hypothesized that at the nest entrance, M. scutellaris guards assess the scents of others attempting to enter and will not let them pass if they lack the correct colony scent.